rduplain/memo/startups-for-people-with-problems.md

   investors for every 1 investor.
 * Several VCs will say, "Sounds great!
 Come back when you need [some number in the millions]."
-* They may also say something which indicates to you, "Oh, and come to us before talking with other investors."
-Then, you really know that they are interested, because they think they have a headstart to you on knowing the value of your company.
+* They may also say something that indicates to you, "Oh, and come to us before talking with other investors."
+Then, you really know that they are interested, because they think they have a headstart to you on knowing the value of your own company.

 ### #3.7: Millionaire.